cyenyxe/eva-cttv-pipeline/README.md

 ```

 ### Sort and export to Google Sheets

+Note that the number of columns in the output table is limited to 50, because only a few traits have that many mappings,
+and in virtually all cases these mappings are not meaningful.
+However, having a very large table degrades the
+performance of Google Sheets substantially.

 ```bash
 cut -f-50 table_for_manual_curation.tsv | sort -t$'\t' -k2,2rn | xclip -selection clipboard